RomlinGroup/Flatpack/README.md

 ### Run in Docker (recommended)

 **WARNING:** Running Flatpack outside Docker allows applications to execute unrestricted Bash and Python code with your user permissions.
-While Docker provides some isolation, it cannot guarantee complete security.
-Only use Flatpack if you understand and accept these security risks.
+While Docker provides some isolation, it CANNOT guarantee complete security.

+ONLY use Flatpack if you understand and accept these security risks.

 ```bash
 docker build --progress=plain --no-cache -t flatpack-image .